Engin-Boot/consumer-driven-unit-tests/README.md

 ...then send email information to employees about their hike.

-Is it easy to read an excel in python?
-See `read-excel-poc.py` - it's a couple of lines of code.
+Is it easy to read this excel file in python?
+See [this file](read-excel-poc.py) for an implementation to read and print its contents - it's a couple of lines of code.